A. The LORD exposes the shallow worship of His people.

 Almighty and most merciful Father, we have erred and strayed from thy ways, like lost sheep.
 We have followed too much the devices and desires of our own hearts.
 We have offended against thy holy laws.
 We have left undone those things which we ought to have done, and we have done those things which we ought not to have done, and there is no health in us.
 But thou, O Lord, have mercy upon us miserable offenders.
 Spare thou them, O God, which confess their faults.
 Restore thou them that be penitent, according to thy promises declared unto mankind, in Christ Jesu our Lord.
 And grant, O most merciful Father, for his sake, that we may hereafter live a godly, righteous, and sober life, to the glory of thy holy name.

 d.
-Then your light shall down in the darkness, and your darkness shall be as the noonday: To the repentant, God promises blessing.
+Then your light shall dawn in the darkness, and your darkness shall be as the noonday: To the repentant, God promises blessing.
 Not only will they have light, but even their darkness shall be as the noonday!

 e.
-The Lord will guide you continually: This is a promise for those who do more than just empty religious rituals.
-To have the guidance of the Lord, empty religious ritual isn’t enough.
+The LORD will guide you continually: This is a promise for those who do more than just empty religious rituals.
+To have the guidance of the LORD, empty religious ritual isn’t enough.
 We need to seek God with both sincere hearts and sincere actions.

 f.
 And satisfy your soul in drought, and strengthen your bones: Those who serve God with sincere hearts and actions enjoy a health and life of the soul that is impossible for the superficial follower of God to know.

 g.
 Those from among you shall build the old waste places: Those who serve God with sincere hearts and actions also accomplish things for God’s kingdom.
-They build, and are called the Repairer of the Breach, the Restorer of Streets to Dwell in.
+They build and are called the Repairer of the Breach, the Restorer of Streets to Dwell in.
 You can’t build anything for God’s kingdom on the foundation of a superficial walk with God.

 i.
 How there needs to be a rebuilding work today!
 “We live in a broken world.
 In every direction there are breaches which are wide and deep.
 There are broken hearts and broken homes, and that which once was sacred is but a waste place.
 Whereas once there was a carefully guarded fence around the sanctity of family life, sex life, and the right to personal privacy, now there is just a waste place.
 The wall of protection is in ruins, and life has lost all its meaning.”
 (Redpath)

-h.
-This passage shows several characteristics of a life right with God.
+ii.
+All in all, this passage shows several characteristics of a life right with God.

-· It is a guided life: The Lord will guide you continually.
+·It is a guided life: The LORD will guide you continually.

-· It is a satisfied life: And satisfy your soul in drought.
+·It is a satisfied life: And satisfy your soul in drought.

-· It is a fragrant life: Like a watered garden.
+·It is a fragrant life: Like a watered garden.

-· It is a freshly sustained life: Like a spring of water, whose waters do not fail.
+·It is a freshly sustained life: Like a spring of water, whose waters do not fail.

 3. (13-14) True Sabbath keeping and the blessings of it.

 a.
-Call the Sabbath a delight . . . the holy day of the Lord honorable: The Sabbath was another empty religious observance for the Jewish people of Isaiah’s day.
-God calls them to take a delight in the heart and in the purpose of the Sabbath - to honor Him, not doing your own ways.
+Call the Sabbath a delight…the holy day of the LORD honorable: The Sabbath was another empty religious observance for the Jewish people of Isaiah’s day.
+God calls them to take a delight in the heart and in the purpose of the Sabbath – to honor Him, not doing your own ways.

 i.
 This fits in perfectly with the fulfillment of the Sabbath in light of the finished work of Jesus.
 We keep the Sabbath when we set aside every day to honor Him, and by not doing your own ways as a means of justifying ourselves.